laurens/spree_tolk/README.md

     $ bundle exec rails g spree_tolk:install

-This will add spree_tolk to your admin javascripts and stylesheets and optionally migrate the database.
+The install generator will add database migrations and admin stylesheets/javascripts to your spree app.

 Usage
 =======